OTIMA - Interferometer

 A sketch of the current setup is depicted in figure 2.
 The pulsed source emits clouds of nanoparticles which travel through ultra-high vacuum and then reach the first grating.
 Here the phases of the matter waves are prepared so that interference can take place when the particles reach the region of the second grating.
 Subsequently the diffracted particles form an interference pattern which is imaged with the third grating.
 The number of particles exiting the interferometer and their masses are then measured with a mass spectrometer.
 This is a device that accelerates charged particles and clocks their time-of-flight over a certain reference distance.

 The innovation of this setup lies in the fact that the gratings are composed of pulses of ionizing laser light.
 These pulses are reflected at normal incidence at a mirror so that the back and forth running waves are brought to a superposition.
 The result of this is the formation of a stationary wave in which bright and dark regions alternate with a period of half the laser wavelength.
-The OTIMA setup uses light with a wavelength of 157 nm which is in the deep ultra violet end of the spectrum and invisible to the human eye.
+The OTIMA setup uses light with a wavelength of 157 nm which is in the vacuum ultraviolet end of the spectrum and invisible to the human eye.
 This short wavelength has two advantages: on the one hand the grating period is around 80 nm which is smaller than most machined material gratings.
 On the other hand 157 nm radiation is very powerful since the energy of light increases when its wavelength decreases.
 In the bright areas of the light structure there is in fact so much energy that particles can be deprived of an electron and consequently carry a net positive electric charge.
 This process is called photoionization and its occurrence turns the light structures into periodic spatial filters for uncharged particles.
 Optical gratings offer many advantages: they do not clog or break, they offer perfect periodicity and they can be switched on or off in few billionths of a second.
 The last feature is invaluable since it allows the gratings to form an interferometer in the time-domain.
 This means that all particles of the same mass contribute to the same interference pattern, irrespective of their velocity .

 |Figure 3: Experimental protocol of the OTIMA experiment